JiyuuuHuuu/cs225/README.md

     memory leak for constructor and allocate
 lab_inheritance:         66.6%
     mem leak for pure virtual function and slice
+    (To fix: change parent class destructor to virtual)
 lab_quacks:              100%
 lab_trees:               100%
 lab_huffman:             100%